Is It Better To Walk Outside Or On A Treadmill?

 It's easier to walk on a treadmill.
 This means you have to walk for longer to burn the same calories and have the same fitness benefits.
 This is especially the case if you don't use the incline.
 Current sports science advice is to walk with a 1% or 2% incline to replicate walking outside.
 Holding onto the handrails makes the treadmill walk even easier.

 While you can replicate walking uphill, you can't replicate walking downhill on a treadmill.
 The different terrain you encounter outside benefit your balance and the different muscles you use.
 You don't get that indoors.
 It's far cheaper to walk outside.
 Treadmills are expensive and all you need outside is a pair of walking shoes.

 The cost is the main advantage where it doesn't cost anything apart form the price of some walking shoes.
 There is no treadmill to buy or pay for a membership to a health club or gym that has one.
 The beauty of the scenery around you, there's nothing better than to exercise in the open air, there may be a popular route you could walk round.

 Walking outside is something you can do with your family or friends so the health benefits can be shared.
 It's also a lot more fun doing it with others than on your own.
-The sunshine will give you vitamin D and the health benefits to regular walking can't be overstated.
-The reduced risks of various diseases like diabetes and cardiovascular problems like heart disease and strokes.
+The sunshine will give you vitamin D. You get to see some beautiful scenery depending where you live.
+You can actually get somewhere whereas on a treadmill you're walking on the same spot.

 Take advantage of the benefits of walking on a treadmill and outside.
 When the weather is too bad or your local area makes it difficult to walk outside then a treadmill is a great alternative.
 If a treadmill becomes your only option take advantage of the incline and other workouts you can do on it.
 The aim is regular exercise to almost daily so get into a routine and do both.